EEC 105A, B and C: EE-Emerge

-- To engage the students during their junior year in hands-on electronics projects.
+- engage students in hands-on electronics projects.

-- To hone their a communication skills
+- hone their communication skills

 - develop interpersonal skills necessary to work within teams

 - prepare students with necessary skills for senior design projects and internships

 - establish a culture among students of “working together” and “peer advising” – i.e. students who have completed the program, help and provide feedback to current students.

 - engage students in a lifelong process to promote engineering